 If clients visit your office, there’s a chance that someone could accidentally get hurt.
 If a client slips on a wet floor and breaks a wrist, your business might end up paying medical bills, plus legal expenses if the client sues.
 When there's an accident, general liability insurance covers:

 Note that this policy does not cover employee injuries.
 For that, you’ll need workers’ compensation insurance.

 General liability insurance covers accidental damage to third-party property, including the cost of repair or replacement.
 For example, a general liability policy could cover expenses if a consultant at your firm trips and knocks over a client's monitor.
 This coverage applies to incidents both at your office and off-site.

 When promoting your consulting business, it's possible to accidentally copy another company’s intellectual property.
 Accidental advertising injuries are covered by general liability insurance.
 This includes:

 If you create marketing materials or promote your business on social media, you'll want to include this protection.

 While general liability insurance covers the most common risks of a consulting company, it does not provide absolute protection.
-Whether you specialize in management consulting, market research, or any other area of consulting, accidents happen.
 Other policies to consider include:

 Professional liability insurance: This policy is vital for consultants who provide expert advice to their clients.
 Also called errors and omissions insurance, it can cover legal costs related to business mistakes or allegations that your advice caused harm.

-Workers’ compensation insurance: Required in almost every state for businesses that have employees, workers’ comp can cover medical fees and lost wages for work-related injuries.
+Workers’ compensation insurance: Required in almost every state for businesses that have employees, workers’ comp can cover medical costs and partial lost wages for work-related injuries.